|

 members.
 They were banned because of concerns about piracy.
 But the strategy

+seems to have worked.
 For this reason and because of the compressed Oscar voting period,

 many studios are considering opening films in May next year and timing

+the release of the DVD with Oscar season.
 So, why all the fuss?
 Sure, they want to win to make more money, but

+why does winning an award make such a difference to us?
 It could be that nominations recognize success.
 Four of the five Best

 Picture nominees rank in the top fifty films by gross box